Top 10 Barbell Shoulder Exercises For Growth

 Upright Row

-2. Stand upright with your back straight, chest up and core tight.
+2. Stand upright with your back straight, chest up, and core tight.

-3. Keep the bar in front of your thighs with your arms are straight and palms facing in.
+3. Keep the bar in front of your thighs with your arms straight and palms facing in.
 That’s the start.

 4. Pull the bar toward your neck as high as possible.